Japanese art: Contemporary art in Japan

 Japanese contemporary art takes as many forms and expresses as many different ideas as worldwide contemporary art in general.
 It ranges from advertisements, anime, video games, and architecture as already mentioned, to sculpture, painting, and drawing in all their myriad forms.
-Japanese artists have made especially notable contributions to global contemporary art in the fields of architecture, video games, graphic design, fashion, and perhaps above all, animation.
-While anime at first were derived primarily from manga stories, diverse anime abounds today, and many artists and studios have risen to great fame as artists; Hayao Miyazaki and the artists and animators of Studio Ghibli are generally regarded to be among the best the anime world has to offer.
+Japanese artists have made notable contributions to global contemporary art in the fields of architecture, video games, graphic design, fashion, and perhaps above all, animation.
+While anime at first were derived primarily from manga stories, diverse anime abounds today, and many artists and studios have risen to great fame as artists; Hayao Miyazaki and the artists and animators of Studio Ghibli are good examples of this.

 At the same time, many Japanese artists continue to use traditional Japanese artistic techniques and materials inherited from premodern times, such as traditional forms of Japanese paper and ceramics and painting with black and color ink on paper or silk.
 Some of these artworks depict traditional subject matters in traditional styles, while others explore new and different motifs and styles, or create hybrids of traditional and contemporary art forms, while using traditional media or materials.
 Still others eschew native media and styles, embracing Western oil paints or any number of other forms.

 In sculpture, the same holds true; some artists stick to the traditional modes, some doing it with a modern flair, and some choose Western or brand new modes, styles, and media.
 Yo Akiyama is just one of many modern Japanese sculptors.
 He works primarily in clay pottery and ceramics, creating works that are very simple and straightforward, looking like they were created out of the earth itself.
 Another sculptor, using iron and other modern materials, built a large modern art sculpture in the Israeli port city of Haifa, called Hanabi (Fireworks).
 Nahoko Kojima is a contemporary Kirie artist who has pioneered the technique of Paper Cut Sculpture which hangs in 3D.

 Takashi Murakami is arguably one of the most well-known Japanese modern artists in the Western world.
 Murakami and the other artists in his studio create pieces in a style, inspired by anime, which he has dubbed "superflat".
-His pieces take a multitude of forms, from painting to sculpture, some truly massive in size.
-But most if not all show very clearly this anime influence, utilizing bright colors and simplified details.
+His pieces take a multitude of forms, from painting to sculpture, some in increased size.
+But most, if not all, show clearly some anime influence, utilizing bright colors and simplified details.

 Yayoi Kusama, Yoshitomo Nara, Hiroshi Sugimoto, Chiharu Shiota, Daidō Moriyama, Mariko Mori, Aya Takano, and Tabaimo are considered significant artists in the field of contemporary Japanese art.
 The Group 1965, an artists' collective, counts contemporary artist Makoto Aida among its members.